Supplementary Dismissal Process

 What if I have been Supplementarily Dismissed from MEM?

 If you have received a dismissal letter from MEM, you should immediately contact your advisor and schedule an appointment to navigate next steps.
-You may submit an appeal by writing a letter to the program directors requesting consideration for certain extenuating circumstances.
-The directors and advisors will discuss each case and make a decision that they deem best for the student and the program.
-Dismissed students maintain the right to raise their GPA, retake certain courses and even reapply when they again meet the eligibility criteria.
+You may submit an appeal by writing a letter to the program directors requesting consideration to continue in the program, and should include information about factors contributing to poor academic performance and plans for academic recovery.
+A dismissal committee will communicate a final decision subject to dismissal from the MEM program.
+Dismissed students maintain the right to raise their GPA, retake certain courses and reapply when they again meet the MEM eligibility criteria.

 What is the timeline for Warnings and Dismissals